 Changes in infrastructure, procedure, distribution, and customer expectations have complicated operations for every business within the supply chain.
 And wholesalers, manufacturers, and retailers aren’t always stellar at communicating impactful strategic changes despite sharing many of the same goals.

 Growth also fuels supply chain complexity.
 As they scale, larger wholesalers often acquire smaller competitors.
-These companies often inherit the supply chain woes of their acquisitions, further complicating existing inefficiencies within their own processes.
+These companies often inherit the supply chain woes of their acquisitions, further complicating existing inefficiencies within processes.

-3 ways to improve wholesale supply chain processes
+3 ways to improve wholesale processes for increased profits

 Some issues facing wholesalers are the result of recent events.
-Yet many challenges have plagued the industry for decades and have only grown more critical as customer and consumer demand has grown — well, more demanding.
-If fixing the wholesale supply chain were so easy, then wholesalers would have already fixed it — right?
+Yet many challenges have plagued the industry for decades and have only grown more critical as customer and consumer demand grows increasingly mercurial.

 Many wholesalers have made terrific strides in optimizing their supply chain.
-These companies have leaned into data-powered supply chain planning platforms to simplify everything from forecasting and replenishment to workforce management.
-These planning tools offer wholesalers their clearest path toward creating a more efficient and profitable supply chain — and gaining a competitive advantage in a tough market.
+These companies have leaned into data-powered supply chain planning from RELEX to simplify everything from forecasting and replenishment to workforce management.

 Wholesalers should use these digital tools to transform their supply chain in three big ways: